JustBerkhout/nectar-tutorials/ardc/sec-groups-101/sec-groups-101.md

 In the Add Rule dialog, select the Rule SSH in the **Rule** selector.

 positive
+: **SSH is special**
-: Because the SSH rule is a very commonly used rule, it is preconfigured in Nectar.
+Because the SSH rule is a very commonly used rule, it is preconfigured in Nectar.
 You'll see that the Add Rule dialog changes to show fewer fields upon selecting the SSH rule.

 - Click the Add button to complete this step.

 You have created a Security Group and configured it with the `ssh` rule.

-## Next Steps and Support
+## Next Steps

 Duration: 1:00